nuBuilder/nuBuilder/README.md

 - customised date and number formats with the Format Builder
 - calculated fields with the Formula Builder

-Further customisation that can be done with JavaScript and PHP.
+Further customisation that can be done with JavaScript, PHP, HTML, CSS

 ------------